-India Walton, self-identified socialist, claims upset victory in Buffalo mayoral primary
+India Walton, self-identified socialist, scores upset victory in Buffalo mayoral primary

 On Tuesday, Gugino was spotted at Walton’s election night party, as the candidate argued that Buffalo had embraced a new politics to rebuild after the coronavirus pandemic.
 On the trail, she pledged to sign a “tenant’s bill of rights,” including rent control and a city-run fund to help struggling renters.
 While she did not support cutting police funding, she favored removing police from the response to mental health calls, putting officers on unpaid leave if investigated for brutality, and attacking crime through more social programs.

 “We’re set to receive $350 million in covid relief from the federal government, and I’m excited that the people will have a real say in how that money is allocated,” Walton said.
-“We’ve seen enough of the same, old, trickle-down economics strategy, waiting for resources to get to poor and working class people.
+“We’ve seen enough of the same, old, trickle-down economics strategy, waiting for resources to get to poor and working-class people.
 We’ll be able to really build from the bottom up.”